katiefrost95/planner/README.md

 ```bash
 cd spec/ui_tests/support
 ```
+### Changing the Default Browser

-In env.rb you will find the following code
+In env.rb you will find the following code, the default browser is currently set to chrome:

 ```ruby
 Capybara.configure do |config|